Skip to main content

 Key Management Issues

-Solution: The SSV node syncs validator shares to the signer during the first start.
-If restarting from a new clean database, cleaning keys in Web3Signer is required to ensure all shares are properly registered.
+Solution: SSV Node syncs validator shares to the signer during first startup.
+If you restart with a fresh database, clear keys in Web3Signer so all shares can be registered again.

 Security Considerations